shadow7412/Descent/README.txt

 		- Hero - overworld view
 		- Overlord - instance view
 		- Hero - instance view
+		- Overview - shows state of full game
+		- Advanced - has datatable with full log, is editable.
 	Track hero XP spent
 	Images images images - there is a lot of fancy descent art that should be used.
-	Log view (and altering the log)
-	Track home port - for in dungeon heals
+	Track home port - for in dungeon heals?

 And the rest of this readme is me jotting down random brainstory stuff ! = todo.